Do you have a business idea but need help getting started?

 What can I use my Microgrant for?

 A Celebrate EDU Microgrant can be used for anything related to your business idea.
 You could buy a camera for your YouTube channel, build a website for your business, purchase supplies to create art or jewelry, or buy supplies for your dog walking business.
 Pretty much anything related to your business idea is fine, but you do have to submit the receipts for items purchased with your follow up survey and report.
+Please be as specific as possible when sharing what you will use the Microgrant for in your application!

 I already have a business.
 Can I receive a Microgrant?